Table of Contents

 - Affiliated Organization:

 - Any person or entity that employs or retains another person for financial or other compensation to conduct lobbying activities on behalf of that person or entity.
-An organization employing its own lobbyists is considered its own client for reporting purposes.
+An organization employing its own in-house lobbyist(s) is considered its own client for reporting purposes.

 - Contribution Reports:

-- Form LD-203 is required to be filed semiannually by July 30th and January 30th (or next business day should either of those days fall on a weekend or holiday) covering the first and second calendar halves of the year.
-Registrants and active lobbyists (who are not terminated for all clients) must file separate reports that detail FECA contributions, honorary contributions, presidential library contributions, and payments for event costs.
-(See discussion in Guidance Section 7 below.)
+- Semiannual contribution reports (LD-203 reports) are required to be filed semiannually by July 30th and January 30th (or the next business day should either of those days fall on a weekend or holiday) covering the first and second calendar halves of the year.
+Registrants and active lobbyists (except those who have been terminated for all clients prior to the beginning of the reporting period) must file separate reports that detail Federal Election Campaign Act (FECA) contributions, honorary contributions, presidential library contributions, and payments for event costs.
+(See discussion in Guidance Section 7.)

 - Covered Executive Branch Official: